A Supra in spirit, a thrilling sports car by any other name.

-Even though it doesn’t feel like a direct descendent to the iconic Mark IV, Toyota will still sell a ton of Supras simply because of name-based nostalgia.
-But even if the company called this car “Solara,” we'd be praising the Supra solely based on its performance merits.
+Even though it doesn’t feel like a direct descendent to the iconic Mark IV, Toyota will still sell a ton of Supras simply because of its namesake.
+But even if the company went with "Solara" or "Echo," we'd be praising the Supra solely based on its performance merits.
 It’s seriously fun.

-The turbocharged BMW inline-six is a gem, giving the Supra plenty of grunt.
+The turbocharged BMW inline-six is a gem.
 The car's on-road demeanor blends comfort and pleasure seamlessly, and with optional active safety tech, it even appeals to a wider range of consumers.
 On the track, though the Supra requires some talent to perfect, it's an absolutely entertaining car to toss around aimlessly.
 At under $50,000 to start, we can’t find many reasons to choose the competition.